 The Bottom Line

-The number of global crypto users has surpassed 100 million, according to University of Cambridge researchers, as the technology continues to mature.
+There are currently over 100 million crypto users worldwide, according to University of Cambridge researchers, as the technology continues to mature.
 As crypto captures an increasing share of financial services and capital markets, these assets could play an even greater role in investment portfolios over time.

-If you invest in crypto assets, ZenLedger can help you automatically aggregate transactions across exchanges, compute capital gains and losses, and accurately file taxes each year.
+If you invest in a crypto asset, ZenLedger can help you automatically aggregate transactions across exchanges, compute capital gains and losses, and accurately file taxes each year.
 You can even use our tax-loss harvesting tool to find opportunities to offset your capital gains and/or ordinary income to avoid overpaying taxes.